frjo/ansible-roles/README.md

 ## Mail relay och MX backup

 Creates servers for [Mail relay och MX backup](https://xdeb.net/mailrelay) service using Debian 8 and Postfix.

+## Security camera

+Creates a security camera with a Raspberry Pi (Raspian), the Raspberry Pi Camera and [Motion](https://motion-project.github.io).
+Tested with Raspberry Pi 3 Model B and Zero W with the Raspberry Camera v2.